 - To fund an additional home purchase (down payment)

-But second mortgages are still around, and can be found at a variety of banks, lenders, and credit unions nationwide.
-The only difference now is that the LTV is often restricted to say 85-90%, versus 100% during the housing boom.
+The difference today is that the LTV is often restricted to say 85-90%, versus 100% during the housing boom.
+And you might need a slightly higher FICO score to get approved.

 I have had both Chase & BofA as my Mortgage servicer, both told me on my home in Oregon they would not reconsider PMI until 60 months had passed.
 Maybe the laws vary from state to state… but the chances your mortgage will end up being serviced by one of them as high.
 And PMI is only deductible under 110,000.